How To Train Goats On Electric Fence

 How do you keep goats in an electric fence?

-The only way to teach your goats to stay in the fence is to teach them what the fence will do.
-They will actually need to get a zap so they understand just exactly what will happen if they get too close.
-I know this sounds awful as a person that loves their animals but is really is the best way for them to learn.
-Remember, the fence is there to keep your goats safe, and the more you can help them understand that they need to stay clear of the fence the safer they will be overall.
+I know this sounds awful, especially coming from a person that loves their animals but it is the best way for them to learn.
+Remember, the fence is there to keep your goats safe, and the more you can help them understand that they need to stay clear of the fence, the safer they will be overall.

 Tip #1.
 Have Help

-It takes two people to train goats on electric goat fencing especially if this is your first time.
-Try to enlist a friend, spouse, or one of your kids to help out.
 The reason why is to ensure that none of your goat kids try to run through the fence risking getting tangled up and receiving a constant zap.
-The more eyes you have watching your herd the less stressful it will be for everyone involved.
+The more eyes you have watching your herd, the less stressful it will be for everyone involved.

 Tip #2.
 Pay Attention

-More often than not, when a goat gets a zap on the nose they will jump back and run the opposite way (yelling the whole time!).
+More often than not, when a goat gets a zap on the nose, they will jump back and run the opposite way (yelling the whole time!).
 However, there are a few goats, especially young goat kids, that panic and run FORWARD through the fence.
-If you use fence netting there is a chance that they can get stuck in the opening of the netting continually getting zapped until they are able to pull free.

 This is where having an extra person is crucial.
-Stage your helper next to the power so during training.
-If there is an issue that person can shut things off quickly so you can go and untangle your goat if needed.
+Stage your helper next to the power so during training if there is an issue, that person can shut things off quickly so you can go and untangle your goat if needed.

 Tip #3.
 Let the Zap Happen